-The prison was given a full inspection in summer 2015.
+The prison was given a full inspection in early spring 2019.
 In the main prison inspection the report said:

 To see the full report go to the Ministry of Justice Website from the links below: